-Test smoke alarm operation after vehicle has been in storage, before each trip, and at least once per week during use.

-Failure to do so can result in an undetected faulty smoke alarm, which could lead to death or severe injury.
+Test the smoke alarm if the vehicle has been in storage, before each trip, and at least once a week while in use.
+Failure to do so could result in serious injury or death.

 This smoke alarm may not alert the hearing impaired.
 Special alarms with flashing strobe lights are recommended for the hearing impaired.